hexagonit/raptus.article.core/raptus/article/core/docs/story.rst

     Click submit to create the article.
     >>> browser.getControl(name='form.button.save').click()

-    Was our article really created?
+    Was our article successfully created?
+    >>> 'Changes saved' in browser.contents
+    True
     >>> 'ninjas-attack' in portal.objectIds()
     True